To be published 31st January 2020.

 The following year he joined the Metropolitan Police and began patrolling the streets of the capital as a uniformed constable.
-35 years later he retired as Superintendent of the CID at Scotland Yard, the top detective in the country.
+35 years later he retired as Superintendent of the Criminal Investigation Department, the top detective in the country.

 Set against the backdrop of the developing Metropolitan Police, this book tells the story of a life and career which included railway murderers, grave robbers, fraudulent mediums, Jack the Ripper, the Philosopher’s Stone, Fenian dynamite campaigns, shocking revelations about the aristocracy and a crazed captain with sea serpents in a bottle.